Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 The Bristol Channel cutter is very traditional in her layout - even though her layout is very different than what most people would expect.
 And, because she was offered as a kit, there are some custom interior layouts floating about, although most people chose to stick with the factory layout.
-Directly down the companionway there is a nice galley with a gimbaled stove and burners.
+Directly down the companionway, there is a nice galley with a gimbaled stove and burners.
 Extra counter space is available by a folding section that attaches to the nav table.
 The port side settee can pull out into a double berth, and the table is foldable.
-To the starboard side there is a spacious pilot berth, nav center, and then the starboard settee.
+To the starboard side, there is a spacious pilot berth, nav center, and then the starboard settee.
 Forward is the head, where the V-berth is on most boats.

-The interior is absolutely spectacular with standing head room almost throughout.
+The interior is absolutely spectacular with standing headroom almost throughout.
 A raised hatch provides the ability to stand up even in the head!
 All the woodwork in a BCC glows, and most have taken advantage of the small counter space forward of the starboard settee to install a cabin heater (remember, this boat is fashioned for the chilly waters of the English Channel).
 You won't feel like you're in a glass boat while staying cozy below decks ... everything screams wooden elegance.

 Up on Deck

-The BCC really shines when you are able to walk and work up on her decks.
+The BCC really shines when you are able to walk and work upon her decks.
 Her wide, mostly flat surfaces give a feeling of stability and confidence when working with sails.
 Her small cockpit, while not the best for entertaining, gives a sense of security in rough weather.
-She even has trunks built in on-deck for propane tanks which, on many models, are tubed and connected straight to the interior of the boat ... no unsightly tanks on deck!
+She even has built-in trunks on deck for propane tanks which, on many models, are tubed and connected straight to the interior of the boat ... no unsightly tanks on deck!

 The BCC has high, beautiful bulwarks which help provide sure footing and keep you from losing loose items in a swell.
-And the sailing rig (as the name suggest) is that of a cutter - easy to manage by a couple or the lone single-hander.
+And the sailing rig (as the name suggests) is that of a cutter - easy to manage by a couple or the lone single-hander.
 Top it all off with tiller steering attached to a robust rudder and a full keel ... you can see why this little boat feels like a giant when the wind picks up.
-No other 28-foot sailboat is easier to sail, handle, live aboard, and get you to far away destinations than a Bristol Channel Cutter.
+No other 28-foot sailboat is easier to sail, handle, live aboard, and get you to faraway destinations than a Bristol Channel Cutter.

 BCC Spec Sheet